ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-03-aws-data-storage.md

 - Shared File storage for EC2 multi-threaded linux?
 General Purpose EFS (burstable)

 ## FSx
-- No downtime FSx for Windows Single AZ to multi-AZ? for no downtime, create a multi-AZ file system then use DataSync to migrate the data over.
+- No downtime FSx for Windows Single AZ to multi-AZ?
+Create a multi-AZ file system then use DataSync to migrate the data over.
-- For downtime ok FSx for Windows Single AZ to multi-AZ? backup the single-AZ and restore multi-AZ works well.
+- For downtime ok FSx for Windows Single AZ to multi-AZ?
+Backup the single-AZ and restore multi-AZ works well.
 - Reduce size of file system? create smaller version and DataSync
 - Increase size of file system? increase must be greater than 10%, must have throughput of 16 MB/s, 6 hours after last increase